Phoenix

 How do I Get More Ships?

 There are number of ways of getting more ships.
-The three standard routes are Create Poltical Position, beg your affiliation and buy one from the EEM.
-The simplest one is to start a political position using the Create Political Position order in the editor (note that this means that you will become a paying customer).
-Using the order automatically generates two more ships for you.
-They are a heavy hull broadsword class ship and a caravel freighter.
-The second method is to beg your affiliation for another ship.
+The standard routes are Create Political Position and beg your affiliation.
+The simplest one is to start a political position using the Create Political Position order in the editor or follow the Create Political Mission (note that this means that you will become a paying customer).
+Using the order automatically generates 5 more ships for you.
+They are a mixture of explorers, cruisers and freighters.
+The second method is to beg your affiliation for more ships.
 This will largely depend on how well you get on with your affiliation.
 It is often the case that they have a few spare ships laying around that they could transfer.
-It is more often though a question of why should they?
-The final method of getting ships is to buy them from the starbase Balmoral.
-This is done through the use of a special action.
-It is unlikely that you will be able to afford more ships for some time though.

 Top